 1. Attainment in science/maths at school

-For applications made in 2017 onwards, you should be likely to get (or already have) A*AA at A2 Level - or equivalent: we are equally happy with Scottish highers (offers often AAA), the IB (total 42, with 776 in highers or science.maths subjects), the Pre-U (D2, D3, D3) and other examination systems.
+As a general guide, you should be likely to get (or already have) A*AA at A Level - or equivalent: we are equally happy with Scottish advanced highers (offers often AAA), the IB (total 40-42, with 776 in highers or science/maths subjects), the Pre-U (D2, D3, D3) and other examination systems.

-As for subjects, we require Chemistry, and one, but preferably two, of Maths, Physics, Biology/Human Biology and Further Maths.
-At St Catharine's we consider these 'non-Chemistry' subjects completely equally - so you do not have to be taking Biology.
+As for subjects, we require Chemistry, and one, but preferably two, of Maths, Physics, Biology or Further Maths.
+At St Catharine's we consider these four 'non-Chemistry' subjects completely equally for veterinary admissions - so you do not have to be taking Biology.
 Obviously, we would slant your admissions interview towards whatever science/maths subjects you are taking.
+We do not usually 'count' Psychology as a maths/science subject.

 We encourage you to consider the important of science in a veterinary career at the stage when you are choosing your A Levels.
 You can, of course, consider taking four science/maths subjects, but this is a personal decision - any offer would probably still be A*AA in Chemistry plus two other science/maths subjects, and it is up to you to decide if taking three or four science/maths subjects will optimise your chances of attaining that.

-Applicants who are likely to achieve, or have achieved, high scores in their end-of-school science/maths exams are in a strong position - in fact, they may find that Cambridge is the veterinary school at which they have the greatest chance of gaining an offer.
+Applicants who are likely to achieve, or have achieved, high scores in their end-of-school science/maths exams are in a strong position because this is our most important criterion - in fact, they may find that Cambridge is the veterinary school at which they have the greatest chance of gaining an offer.

 2. The interview